The debatable plot changes aside, you could still enjoy Apt Pupil for its splendid acting and disturbing insights.

 And then there’s the immaculate Sir Ian McKellen.
 Who shows that in between Magneto and Gandalf, he can be so many other things too.

-Hereby, I am also compelled to comment on one of the criticism about Apt Pupil back then.
+Hereby, I am also compelled to comment on one of the criticisms about Apt Pupil back then.
 That of the movie lacking a social message.

 With all due respect, I think this statement was unfair.
 Be it the novella or the movie, Nazism was but a frame.
 The heart of the story, instead, was the destructive symbiosis between Bowden and Dussander.
 By focusing on that, I felt the movie then does a reasonable job at examining the roots of evil, through the questions of “why do people do it” and “why do people continue doing it.”